Toolquix

 External References:

-1. GeeksforGeeks: Bitwise Operations in C/C++ (A computer science resource detailing the specific implementation and applications of bitwise operations.)
+1. GeeksforGeeks: Bitwise Operation in C/C++ (A computer science resource detailing the specific implementation and applications of bitwise operations.)

-2. Khan Academy: Binary Numbers and Operations (An educational resource explaining the foundational concepts of binary math and logic gates.)
+2. Khan Academy: Binary Numbers and Operation (An educational resource explaining the foundational concepts of binary math and logic gates.)

-3. Book Reference: Code Complete: A Practical Handbook of Software Construction by Steve McConnell (A classic software engineering guide that discusses the effective use of bitwise operations for performance and clarity.)
+3. Book Reference: Code Complete: A Practical Handbook of Software Construction by Steve McConnell (A classic software engineering guide that discusses the effective use of bitwise Operation for performance and clarity.)

 Educational value is a major advantage as well.
 The step-by-step breakdown of calculations helps users understand how each bitwise operation functions at a fundamental level.
 This makes the tool invaluable for learners who want to grasp the underlying principles of bitwise logic and its applications.
 Visual aids such as truth tables and logic gate simulations further enhance comprehension, making abstract concepts more tangible and easier to remember.